mrcjkb/haskell-tools.nvim/README.md

   },
   hls = { -- LSP client options
     -- ...
+    settings = {
       haskell = { -- haskell-language-server options
         formattingProvider = 'ormolu',
         checkProject = true, -- Setting this to true could have a performance impact on large mono repos.
         -- ...
+      }
     }
   }
 }